Matt Mullenweg’s Twelve Rules

 Simplicity Rules

 Webvisions has come and gone.
 There were plenty of organization things that could have made the conference better, but I’ll save it for the survey.
 Overall, I think it was pretty good.
-One way to tell is that I missed an awesome session by Matt Mullenweg, the creator of the Wordpress blogging platform.
+One way to tell is that I missed an awesome session by Matt Mullenweg, the creator of the WordPress blogging platform.
 How did I miss it?
 I was in another awesome session.

 Luckily, Micki Krimmel took some good notes.
 The session was titled, “Scaling for Your First 100k Users,” but a friend of mine who attended said it wasn’t really about scaling, but making a product for a user.
 Matt has twelve rules on making a Web product and Micki wrote them all down.